sebsto/swift-bedrock-library/README.md

 3. Initialize the BedrockService

 Choose what Region to use, whether to use AWS SSO authentication instead of standard credentials and pass a logger.
 If no region is passed it will default to `.useast1`, if no logger is provided a default logger with the name `bedrock.service` is created.
-The log level will be set to the environment variable `SWIFT_BEDROCK_LOG_LEVEL` or default to `.trace`.
+The log level will be set to the environment variable `BEDROCK_SERVICE_LOG_LEVEL` or default to `.trace`.
 If `useSSO` is not defined it will default to `false` and use the standard credentials for authentication.

 ```swift
 let bedrock = try await BedrockService(